 Is Microwave Popcorn GMO?

-The main concern with genetically modified (GMO) crops is that they are grown using heavy doses of pesticides.
+The main concern with genetically modified (GMO) crops is that they are grown using heavy doses of pesticides, such as Roundup.
 A LOT of corn in the United States (92% in 2020) is genetically modified.
 So it might surprise you to find out that the species of corn that’s used for popcorn is actually not genetically modified!

 That’s the good news.
 The bad news is that more often than not, microwave popcorn comes with added ingredients that ARE genetically modified.
 If you check the ingredient label on the side of a typical box of microwave popcorn, you’ll likely see things like palm oil and soybean oil, which may very likely come from GMO crops.

 Yes!
-So far, we’ve found two brands of microwave popcorn that boast chemical-free bags:
+So far, I’ve found two brands of microwave popcorn that boast chemical-free bags:

 Skinny Pop